whatisnuclear/website/reactor_history.md

 capital cost that was competitive with fossil fuels.
 Widespread euphoria spread throughout the nuclear developers.
 At a State of the Lab speech, Alvin Weinberg shouted:

-> Economic nuclear power is here!
+<blockquote class="blockquote fst-italic">Economic nuclear power is here!</blockquote>

 Between 1963 and 1966, 10 utilities purchase 12 PWRs and BWRs from GE and Westinghouse under these turnkey contracts.